recaptime-dev/hackclub-leeksbot/docs/meta/code-style.md

-# Code style
+# Coding style

-We'll be setting up eslint and prettier later, but here's a gist of the coding style here:
+We'll be setting up eslint and prettier later in the code, but here's a gist of the coding style for this project in the meanwhile:

 * Use spaces not tab, at least 2 spaces per indentation.
 * No `;` at the end (for now)